metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 To work with` metatensor-models` any architecture has to follow the same public API to be called correctly within the :py:func:`metatensor.models.cli.train` function to process the user's options.
-In brief the core of the ``train`` function looks similar to these lines
+In brief, the core of the ``train`` function looks similar to these lines

 .. code-block:: python